 In addition to its association with a number of neurological disorders, SEMA4D is expressed by many tumor cells as well as by other cells in the tumor microenvironment.
 In fact, evidence suggests that SEMA4D expression is correlated with tumor aggression and poor prognosis in cancer patients and appears to block immune cell infiltration and activity in tumors.

-Preclinical testing of pepinemab, a monoclonal antibody inhibitor of SEMA4D, has demonstrated immune cell-dependent, anti-tumor activity in mouse models, characterized by an increase in CD8+ and decrease in inhibitory FoxP3+ T-cells and myeloid derived suppressor cells (MDSC) post-treatment.
-Vaccinex has acted on this preclinical validation of pepinimab’s potential for treatment in cancer and initiated a phase 1b/2 trial in combination with Merck KGaA’s antiPD-L1 checkpoint inhibitor, BAVENCIO® (avelumab).
+Preclinical and clinical testing of pepinemab, a monoclonal antibody inhibitor of SEMA4D, has demonstrated immune cell-dependent, anti-tumor activity, characterized by an increase in CD8+ and decrease in inhibitory FoxP3+ T-cells and myeloid derived suppressor cells (MDSC) post-treatment.
+Vaccinex has acted on this preclinical validation of pepinemab’s potential for treatment in cancer and has completed a phase 1b/2 trial in combination with Merck KGaA’s antiPD-L1 checkpoint inhibitor, BAVENCIO® (avelumab).
+Vaccinex recently announced a clinical collaboration with Merck (known as MSD outside the US and Canada) to evaluate pepinemab in combination with KEYTRUDA® (pembrolizumab) in advanced, recurrent or metastatic head and neck squamous cell carcinoma.

-Immunohistochemical staining of mice harboring colon26 tumors treated with anti-SEMA4D shows an increase in CD8+ T cells that infiltrate the interior of the tumor whereas the T cells are restricted to blood vessels and fail to penetrate tumor in the negative control.
+Immunohistochemical staining of colorectal tumors from patient treated with pepinemab shows an increase in CD8+ T cells that infiltrate the interior of the tumor and a reduction in myeloid suppressor cells.

 SEMA4D is broadly expressed in many human cancers, and its expression correlates with invasive human disease.
 SEMA4D regulates the movement and differentiation of immune and vascular cells in the tumor environment.
 Antibody blockade of SEMA4D increases immune infiltration and activity in tumors and promotes durable tumor rejection in preclinical melanoma, colon, breast, and head & neck cancer models.

-Preclinical studies demonstrated high concentrations of SEMA4D expressed at the growing edge, the invasive margin of tumors which serves to immobilize immune cells and restrict infiltration..
+Preclinical studies demonstrated high concentrations of SEMA4D expressed at the invasive margin of tumors which serves to immobilize immune cells and restrict infiltration into tumor.
 Antibodies against SEMA4D neutralize this barrier and “open the gates” of the tumor to the immune system.
 This facilitates anti-tumor immune responses and results in reduced tumor burden in animals.

 Vaccinex publication describing preclinical studies of anti-SEMA4D: